jessesimpson36/yamldifftool/README.md

 # YAML Diff Tool

-Ever see a massive customized `values.yaml` and only want to see how it differs from upstream?
+This tool allows you to compare a customized `values.yaml` file against the upstream defaults, highlighting the differences.

 ## Table of Contents
 - [Installation](#installation)